Hiaaaa40/Low-Precision-LLM-Efficient-Computation-Challenge/docs/index.md

 This sub-challenge focuses on **8-bit weight and activation quantization (W8A8)**, as well as attention quantization, strictly limited to the **HiFloat8 (HiF8)** numerical format.
 The test model for this task is **Wan2.1 T2V-1.3B**.

-Participants are encouraged to employ **delayed scaling strategies** wherever possible to further minimize quantization overhead and accelerate training.
+Participants are encouraged to employ **delayed scaling strategies**[2] wherever possible to further minimize quantization overhead and accelerate training.

 The training methodology will be evaluated based on the video generation quality of the post-training model using the **BestWishYsh** dataset.
 The **VBench** evaluation metric will be used, with a target **precision loss of less than 0.5%**.